Blackysynch/results-summary-component-main/README.md

 ### Continued development

 I intend to try the desktop approach to using flexbox.
-Right now the flexbox was not responsive.
+Right now the desktop design is not ready for large screens. the flexbox was not responsive :( .

 ## Author